chollinger93/scarecrow/README.md

 |--------|---------------------------------------------|----------------------------------------------|----------------------------|-------|
 | `audio`  | Plays audio files once a person is detected | Either `playsound`, `pygame`, or `omxplayer` | `conf/plugins.d/audio.ini` | `ZMQ` |
 | `store_video`  | Stores video files on the server, with a defined buffer or length | `Path` and `Encoding` settings | `conf/plugins.d/store_video.ini` | `ZServerMQ` |

-# How to contribute
-This project is in an **early state of development**.
-Therefore,  there are several open items that need to be covered.
-Please see [TODO](TODO.md) for details.

 # License
 This project is licensed under the GNU GPLv3 License - see the [LICENSE](LICENSE) file for details.